 Name Variations and Pronunciation

 The Bible uses many names and titles for God often because those are designating particular aspects of His character.
 This helps to show that name and character are closely related.
 People will often put great emphasis on knowing and using what they believe to be the correct name and pronunciation.
-Variations of the name Jesus can include: Joshua, Yahshua, Yashua, Yehoshua, Yeshua and Yeshu.
+Variations of the name Jesus can include: Joshua, Yahshua, Yashua, Yehoshua, Yesha, Yeshua, Yeshu and Yesua.
 I would never fault anyone for using what they believe to be the correct name.
 More important though is to understand the connection with character.

 Names Have Meaning